Using Direct Mail (DM) as an IMC Tool

 Direct Mail: The Unsung Hero

 DM is like the grandparent of marketing, tried and true.
-Although our world has been hogging the limelight, this golden oldie still packs a punch.
+While the digital age has been hogging the limelight, this golden oldie still packs a punch.
 So, why should you care about direct mail in your IMC strategy?
 Let’s break it down, shall we?

 1. Tangibility Rules

-In an industry overflowing with emails and video noise, direct mail provides a breath of fresh air.
+In a world overflowing with emails and digital noise, direct mail provides a breath of fresh air.
 It’s something you can touch, feel, and hold.
 A beautifully designed postcard or a well-crafted brochure can create a lasting impression.
 It’s like getting a handwritten letter in a sea of emails – it stands out.

 3. A Slice of Personalization Heaven

-Remember, IMC is all about harmonious confluence.
-Direct mail can be effortlessly integrated unified with your video marketing efforts.
-You can use QR codes, individualized URLs (PURLs), and even social media references to create a bridge between your physical mail and your online presence.
+Remember, IMC is all about synergy.
+Direct mail can be seamlessly integrated with your digital marketing efforts.
+You can use QR codes, personalized URLs (PURLs), and even social media references to create a bridge between your physical mail and your online presence.
 It’s the best of both worlds.

 Alright, we’ve convinced you that direct mail deserves a place in your IMC strategy.
-But how do you approach it?
-Here’s a in order book to get you started:
+But how do you go about it?
+Here’s a step-by-step guide to get you started:

 1. Define Your Goals